andrea-falco/lens-multi-pod-logs/README.md

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.

 ## 🚀 Features
-After completing the installation, you will see a new menu item for Deployments:
+After completing the installation, you will see a new action **Multi Pod Logs** for Deployments menu:

 ![install-by-name](img/deployment-menu.png)